plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ## Open source and transparency are an advantage to us

 Plausible is fully open source and transparent with all of our code and the development being done in public.
-The open source community has welcomed us with their arms wide open.
+The open source community has welcomed us with the arms wide open.

-We're really pleased that Plausible is now a sustainable open source project that can [pay our rent](https://plausible.io/blog/open-source-funding) and since the start of this year we were able to allocate [5% of our gross revenue](https://plausible.io/giving-back) that we'll donate to open source projects that we rely on.
+We're really pleased that Plausible is now a sustainable open source project that can [pay our rent](https://plausible.io/blog/open-source-funding) and since the start of this year we are able to allocate [5% of our gross revenue](https://plausible.io/giving-back) that we'll donate to open source projects that we rely on.

 In addition to having our code in the public, we share our revenue numbers and website traffic stats too.
 People ask us whether it's a good idea to be as transparent as we are and whether we're giving our competitors an advantage by revealing everything about our project.
 I don't think it's a disadvantage at all.
 On the contrary, I think it's a great advantage to us.

 Especially in the privacy-first world, being open source is pretty much a requirement from many people.
-Being open source adds a new level of trustworthiness that closed source products don't have.
-We wouldn't have been able to make it to where we are now if we were a proprietary tool.
+Being open source adds a new level of transparency and trustworthiness that proprietary products don't have.
+It allows people to verify whether our words match with our actions.

-If you're thinking about open sourcing your project, do learn from our experience.
+If you're thinking about open sourcing your project, do learn from our experience and a few hiccups we had along the way.
 Find the [right software license](https://plausible.io/blog/open-source-licenses) and [set the expectations straight](https://plausible.io/blog/building-open-source) with your audience.

 ## How did you get first visitors and customers?